eurostat/NLP4Stat/KD model/readme.md

   * The three main content types.
   * The Categories Taxonomy.
 * NLP4StatRef-Mapping_20210402.xlsx: the mappings used for the implementation, together with status indications.
 * NLP4StatRef-ResourceType-skos_20210402.rdf: a draft authority list for the NLP4StatRef KD.
-* NLP4StatRef-Estat-4.owl: A first version of the ontology.
+* NLP4StatRef-Ontology_20210606.owl: A first version of the ontology.
+Can be read with [protégé](https://protege.stanford.edu/).